scottx611x/CSCI-S-40/Homework/Homework3.md

 **a.)
 Describe the type of information that would be found in a distance vector routing table.
 In other words, what are the typical column headings of the routing table in a router using the RIPv2 protocol?**

+RIPv2 is a routing protocol that counts hops to measure efficiency of a given route.
+It then populates a routing table with the most efficient routes that it knows of, and shares this information with all other routers that it can "see".
+The typical column headings for such a table are:

 **b.)
 Assume that you had to choose either RIPv2 or OSPF as the routing protocol for a large private enterprise network.
 Which one would you pick?
 Provide three substantive technical reasons for your choice.**

 #### 4.)